StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/3 Api Routes/afternoon/exercise.md

 > **Explanation:**
 > - Initializing the project sets up the basic structure and dependencies needed for your Next.js application.

-2. **Organize the File Structure:**
+**Organize the File Structure:**
-   - Inside the project directory, create the following folder structure:
+   - The project directory will loke somewhat like this:
      ```
      my-nextjs-app/
      ├── app/